toltec-dev/toltec/docs/branches.md

 ### Adding or updating a package

 New packages or package updates are exclusively proposed through pull requests based on the testing branch.
-A proposal can be merged into testing after review from a maintainer and if it builds successfully in the CI.
+A proposal can be merged into testing after it is reviewed by a maintainer and if it builds successfully in the CI.
 If it is a proposal for a new package, the maintainer who reviews the pull request becomes the maintainer for that package.
 If it updates an existing package, the maintainer of that specific package should do the review.